zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 Does anything feel off or awkward to use?
 Are we missing anything?
 Does anything seem redundant?
 If yes, we probably should alter our design.

-Two things jump out with our weather module:
+Three things jump out with our weather module:

 * We don't know why we failed.
 Was the city name wrong?
 Did the service change and now we're not giving it the correct arguments?
 Was it a network error?
-Perhaps, we should add some exception classes a throw one of them, depending on the error.
+Perhaps, we should add some exception classes and throw one of them, depending on the error.
 * We don't know whether we got the weather for the correct city.
 Calling with `('London')` gives weather for London in Britain, but calling with `('London', 'ca')` gives weather for London in Ontario, Canada.
 Perhaps, we could add a `.location` method to our result object that would return City + Country of the actual location we received the weather for.
+* An astute reader will notice we never specced how `weather-for` obtains **the API key!** There are several approaches.
+We can specify it on the `use` line or call a `key` subroutine and store it in a class variable—both of which will restrict your program to use just one API key.
+Another way may be to pass a `:key` named argument to `weather-for` or even redesign the interface to be Object Oriented, with key specified as an attribute to the `WebService::Weather` object.

 ## Homework

-Several problems with our code/design were brought up in this articles: tests don't test for everything and we could use some extra features, such as precise failure mode indicators and providing the location of in the result.
+Several problems with our code/design were brought up in this articles: we don't know how to specify the API key to use, tests don't test for everything, and we could use some extra features, such as precise failure mode indicators and providing the location of in the result.

-Try to alter the design and add extra tests for that stuff.
+Try to alter the design and modify the tests to accommodate that stuff.

 ## Conclusion